erikringsmuth/app-router/README.md

 See it in action [here](http://erikringsmuth.github.io/app-router/#/databinding/1337?queryParam1=Routing%20with%20Web%20Components!).

 ## Multiple Layouts
 Each page chooses which layout to use.
 This allows multiple layouts in the same app.
 Use the `<content>` tags as insertion points to insert the page into the layout.
+This is similar to a nested router but decouples the layout from the router.

 This is a simple example showing the page and it's layout.